Share On Social!

 - Email a “thank you” to smokers who protect others by not smoking indoors.

-- Sign a letter acknowledging the health dangers of secondhand smoke exposure.
+- Sign a letter acknowledging secondhand smoke’s danger to health.

 “Smokers have the power to slow the spread of disease and COVID-19 by not smoking indoors, thus protecting people from secondhand smoke dangers and the possibility of coronavirus airborne transmission,” said Dr. Amelie G. Ramirez, health disparities researcher and director of Salud America! at UT Health San Antonio.
 “Smokers who do not smoke indoors deserve our thanks.”